 Marching Band is an extracurricular activity at Central and is the largest and most high profile band at Naperville Central.
-The NCHS Spirits Fall Color Guard joins the Marching Band to form the Marching Redhawks.
+The NCHS Fall Color Guard joins the Marching Band to form the Marching Redhawks.

 Marching Redhawks receive school numerals, sophomore letter, junior letter and senior patch for completing the season in good standing.